karooolis/til/javascript/const-let-var.md

 ## `const`

 `const` is a cool one.
-It's similar to `final` variable declaration in Java where it makes the variable impossible to reassign with a different value once it has been assigned.
+It's similar to `final` variable declaration in Java where it makes the variable impossible to reassign with a different value once the variable has been already assigned with a value.
 This is where the name for `const` derives from, meaning constant.
 Also, it's worth remembering that `const` variables are block scoped, just like `let`.

 Let's look for an example to get a better idea of how `const` works.